CarolineeeeeDev/CarolineeeeeDev.github.io/_posts/eae_assignments/2024-08-26-EAE-Assignment1.md

 I ensured that all necessary references were added, and the build order was correct.
 This step was crucial in making sure that the projects were properly linked and would build in the correct sequence.

+The way I made sure what references a project would have is to check the header files that a project includes in all its `.cpp` files and `.h` files.
+For example, if one project has `#include <Engine/UserInput/...>` in its source code, I will add UserInput in its **References**.

 ### 3. Get my personal game project working

 After copying and modifying the configurations of the example game project, I successfully set up my personal game project, which displayed a white triangle upon startup.